BrynCovington/CSC130DSpring2018/README.md

 Please Enjoy my work!
 You can find some daily activities, labs and projects for Computer Science 130.
 P.S. shout out to Ms. Day!!!

-DAY 3
+DAY 3 :
-day 3 file will show you the very early steps of a new programer.
+The file will show you the very early steps of a new programer.
 The assigment was to create a program to read simple equations and there was an enhancement to add remainders.

-DAY 4
+DAY 4 :
-day 4 file
+The file will show